Projekt Voyager-PV will Solarmodule verbessern

-POLO research at ISFH was carried out in close cooperation with the Institute of Electronic Materials and Devices (MBE) at Leibniz Universität Hannover.
+The development of POLO technology at ISFH is carried out in close cooperation with the Institute for Materials and Components of Electronics (MBE) of Leibniz University.
 It was financially supported by the Federal Ministry of Economic Affairs and Energy (BMWi), the European Commission and the State of Lower Saxony.